NCH-BPC-Informatics/pedmatch-arch-docs/README.md

 * Fit for Purpose – April 24 - 28
 * Study Activation / Go Live - May 15

-## Pediatric match Fit for Purpose testing:
+## Pediatric Match Fit for Purpose testing:

 1)	COG will enroll three fake patient into their test system.
 2)	COG will provide Will Parsons with the three reg number to label specimens.